-Dirk Loeb from Adina Apartment Hotels joined us in our offices to talk about technology, social media and why they target certain locations in Europe.
+We were delighted to welcome Adina’s Regional Director of Europe, Dirk Loeb, to our offices to talk about technology, social media and why Adina target certain locations in Europe.

 How has technology influenced your booking process?